spitzerUH/distributed_systems/README.md

 ## Signaling server

-The role for the server is purely signaling purpose.
+The role for the server is purely signaling purpose and it provides the initial WebSocket communication for the clients to send signaling data.

-Server provides websocket communication for the clients.
+The server is written with Python and uses few libraries that provide the technical implementation for the different communication channels. aiohttp provides HTTP server that provides means to form the WebSocket communication.

-aiohttp provides HTTP server that is used to initialize the websocket connection.
+Socket.IO provides WebSocket implementation and also a simple interface for the events initiated by the clients.
-Socket.IO provides the websocket connectivity and simple interface for events.
+The server makes sure that the WebSocket messages are delivered to correct participants.
-These events happen when clients send websocket messages.
+There are other alternative methods for signaling data delivery, but WebSockets fit well with the rest of the stack.

-The nature of websocket means that server needs to send the messages forward or react otherwise.
+The server uses asyncronous version of library functions, but the current server functionality is running it syncronously due lack of need for concurrency.

-We can implement the server using simple message structure or tackle in callbacks.
+The events that transfer data from client to client are one directional for sake of simplicity.
-This is something that will set the message content by removing some of the redundancy.
+The main point is to keep the server light and simple so the focus stays on the client side.

-The main point is to keep the server light and simple and concentrate more on the client.
+Only extra functionality for the server beside the signaling is room management.

-In the case of specific game rooms, server uses websocket rooms as the base.
+Rooms are implemented by using room functionality from Socket.IO.
-Sessions can be used to to remember client specific room to reduce the need to include it in messages.
+They act like multicast groups and this project use them as game lobbies.

 ## Game clients